 The Village commissioned a study on well head protection in 1998 and a storm water runoff impact study in 2004.
 As a result, the Village has adopted a Well and Ground Water Protection Plan which is designed to prevent contamination of our drinking water sources.
-A Ground Water Protection and Monitoring program is currently being developed and will incorporate scheduled yearly comprehensive water sampling and well level monitoring devices to develop a baseline and to record changes in the aquifer quality and level.
+A new program is currently being developed and will incorporate scheduled yearly comprehensive water sampling and well level monitoring devices.
+Data logging capabilities in the new pumphouse will be used to develop a baseline and to record changes in the aquifer quality and level.